lutfullah32/hyperVTest/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 title: Make a new management service

 # Make a new management service #
+12-Nov update.
 This is a test.
 This document introduces VM Services built on Hyper-V sockets and how to get started using them.

 ## What is a VM Service?
 Adding this sentence for testing HO-HB process.
 VM Services are services that span the Hyper-V host and virtual machines running on the host.